navroz-lamba/DataStorytelling/README.md

 Built a narrative around a set of data, and accompanying visualizations to help convey the sense of competition between the two biggest rivalries of all times; Boeing and Airbus.

+## Overview of the project

+•	Datasets of Boeing and Airbus were merged together

+•	Performed Data Wrangling to remove the noise from the data

+•	New verticals were created using feature engineering for better insights

+•	Exploratory data analysis was performed using numpy, matplotlib, seaborn and pandas

+•	Selected the best visualizations to compare information, clarify meaning and put story into proper context

 ## Applied Skills:

 • Data Wrangling